Plofland/7ayati/README.md

 -   [ ] phone nav bar hamburger menu built --- [use this as a guide](https://css-tricks.com/hamburger-menu-with-a-side-of-react-hooks-and-styled-components/)
 -   [ ] add a small 7ayati logo to the mobile menu
+-   [ ] (mobile) add a simple animation when the nav links are clicked

 ### Socialbar